 I am convinced that the current human rights situation is of great concern to many and that human rights violations or other abuses violating regional and international human rights instruments remain a major concern to the international community.
 For this reason, HRDs must be supported and encouraged, so that they can continue to ensure the respect of human rights in their respective countries, at the regional and international levels.

-I am content with the existing protection mechanisms of the work of HRDs that contribute to support HRDs in distress.
-In particular, I refer to the Special Rapporteur on the situation of HRDs, to the initiatives of the European Parliament in favour of the protection of HRDs in distress and to the solidarity and advocacy actions carried out by national and international organisations involved in the protection of human rights.
+I am content with the existing protection mechanisms of the work of HRDs that contribute to supporting HRDs in distress.
+In particular, I refer to the Special Rapporteur on the situation of HRDs, to the initiatives of the European Parliament in favor of the protection of HRDs in distress, and the solidarity and advocacy actions carried out by national and international organizations involved in the protection of human rights.

-Given that there are many human rights defenders who are risking their safety and freedom when carrying out their work, what is your opinion on how we should be improving preventative protection?
+Given that many human rights defenders are risking their safety and freedom when carrying out their work, what is your opinion on how we should be improving preventative protection?
 What can we learn about preventative protection from your case, specifically?

-Advocacy for governments to respect their national, regional and international obligations in relation to the protection of human rights in general and HRDs is needed in order to improve the preventive protection of HRDs at risk, including through specific legislation on the work of HRDs.
+Advocacy for governments to respect their national, regional, and international obligations about the protection of human rights in general and HRDs is needed to improve the preventive protection of HRDs at risk, including through specific legislation on the work of HRDs.

-This would encourage the different non-state actors to carry out awareness raising activities on the Declaration on Human Rights Defenders in order to raise the authorities’ awareness of the important contribution of HRDs in building societies, as some governments sometimes consider them as political opponents, which is a risk for HRDs.
+This would encourage the different non-state actors to carry out awareness-raising activities on the Declaration on Human Rights Defenders to raise the authorities’ awareness of the important contribution of HRDs in building societies, as some governments sometimes consider them as political opponents, which is a risk for HRDs.

-HRDs also need to be continuously strengthened in relation to their security and alert mechanisms against threats and security incidents as this has helped a lot in my case vis-à-vis my colleagues who had essential security knowledge.
+HRDs also need to be continuously strengthened about their security and alert mechanisms against threats and security incidents as this has helped a lot in my case vis-à-vis my colleagues who had essential security knowledge.
 HRDs should also exchange knowledge with each other, especially those in similar, difficult situations to strengthen support for each other.

-What is your advice for other human rights defenders in Burundi that are currently speaking out against injustices that they see in their communities?
+What is your advice for other human rights defenders in Burundi who are currently speaking out against injustices that they see in their communities?

-To all HRDs who are currently denouncing injustices in their communities and who are in similar situations of injustice as I have experienced, I encourage them to remain committed in defending human rights because this is a noble cause.
-They therefore need to decide on adequate security strategies that are adapted to their respective contexts, as well as work in synergy with other HRDs at the regional and international level to benefit from support from the various human rights organisations when needed.
+To all HRDs who are currently denouncing injustices in their communities and who are in similar situations of injustice as I have experienced, I encourage them to remain committed to defending human rights because this is a noble cause.
+They, therefore, need to decide on adequate security strategies that are adapted to their respective contexts, as well as work in synergy with other HRDs at the regional and international level to benefit from support from the various human rights organizations when needed.